nfordhk/100-days-of-code/log.md

 **Thoughts**: Learning CSS has been a wild ride so far.
 The box model is interesting and how its laid out.
 I thought of a first few fun projects today.
 I’m looking forward to diving into them after I finish off The Odin Project Web Dev 101.

-### Day 20: August 28, Wednesday
+### Day 21: August 29, Thursday

-**Today's Progress**: Completed Codecademy "Changing the box model"
+**Today's Progress**: Continued with Codecademy CSS course with display, colors, and typography.

-**Thoughts**: Didn't have too much time today but, spent an easy 15-20 mins churning out the box model section.
+**Thoughts**: I’ve learned tons but I’m ready to power through and finish this course.
+I really want to start on the project to apply this new knowledge.
+Learning for too long without applying it makes me feel a bit bored.